Conformity Is Not a Winning Strategy

 It’s hard to think of a legacy QSR restaurant chain that has not redesigned their concept in the last decade.
 In most markets, “fast-food row” has been given a facelift, and considering how many concepts aged poorly, we are the better for it.
-The problem is, everybody seems to be using the same design playbook—and that’s not good.
-Who wants to spend the money to change just to end up like everybody else?
+The problem is, everybody seems to be using the same design playbook—and that’s ultimately not good.
+Who wants to spend time, money, and resources to change, just to end up like everybody else?

 This isn’t the first time design took a “formula” to extremes.
 Future cultural anthropologists will sift through the residue of 20th and early 21st century American history to see clear periods of roadside architectural motifs.
 First the “space-age” period of early eccentric, mid-century modern designs, like the original McDonald’s double arch and slant-roof hut.
 Then the more cost effective, “crank-‘em out” mansard roof period—decorated boxes baby-boomers know and (maybe) love.
 Turns out that the best gift the mansard gave us is that it’s fairly easy to remove.

-Today we are solidly in the “corner-tower builder” era (cynical references to steeples withheld).
-There is, without a doubt, a pattern of “student-body left” then “student-body right” to trends in exterior architecture.
+Pre-COVID, we found ourselves in the “corner-tower builder” era (cynical references to steeples withheld).
 The result?
-A “build it and they will yawn” formula that may say new, but not notable.
+A “build it and they will yawn” formula that was technically new, but not notable.

 Formulaic approaches soon become dogma, and there is resistance to try something outside of convention.
 Add to this a common motive to evoke a warmer, more natural, more premium, more experiential image, and a desire to import the language of fast casual, and the results all point towards the same outcome.
 As a result, the identity, along with a splash of brand color, become the workhorses of differentiation on the exterior.
 It’s safe to say that a new restaurant under construction today will keep its identity a mystery until the painters and the sign company show up.